 tableName: example

-Applications with specific lifecycle requirements control how long data stays in each storage tier.
+Applications with specific cost or compliance requirements control how long data remains in fast memory storage versus cheaper magnetic storage.

 import * as pulumi from "@pulumi/pulumi";